binaryphile/sorta/README.md

       declare -p first
     }

-`declare -p` shows you bash's conception of the variable:
+`declare -p` shows you bash's conception of the variable, namely that "first" is an array ("declare -a"):

     $ array=( 1 2 )
     $ my_function3 array
     declare -a first='([0]="1" [1]="2")'

-This shows that the function received an array with the desired values and assigned it to `first`.

-To pass a literal, use the same syntax as an array assignment, simply without the left-hand side:
+To pass a literal, use the same syntax as the right-hand side of an assignment statement (everything after the equals sign):

     $ my_function3 '( 1 2 )'
     declare -a first='([0]="1" [1]="2")'